MicrosoftDocs/well-architected/well-architected/ai/personas.md

 # Workload personas involved in AI workloads

+An organization has several roles that participate in workload functions.
+One team's responsibility might be training the ML model while another team might consume it.
+In other case, you have a team who consume a finished model and customize it.

+Securing data could be coming from a workload or multiple workload teams.

-•	Data Engineer
+- Data Engineer
-•	Data Scientist
+- Data Scientist
-•	Researcher
+- Researcher
-•	Software Developer
+- Software Developer
-•	Release Engineer
+- Release Engineer
-•	IT Operations Engineer
+- IT Operations Engineer
-•	Product Manager
+- Product Manager
-•	User
+- User
-•	Ethics / Privacy / Security